 |Figure 21 - Store a reference to the WriteReviewViewController object in the delegate property of the image picker controller.|

-To get a clearer picture of how these new messages between the objects work, check out Figure 22.
+To get a clearer picture of how these new method calls between the objects work, check out Figure 22.

-In this updated sequence diagram, notice there is a new setDelegate message where the writeReviewViewController object stores a reference to itself in the imagePicker object's delegate property.
-At the bottom of the diagram, a new message has been added.
-This message is sent from the imagePicker object to the writeReviewViewController object after the user selects an image.
-A media argument is sent in this message that contains a collection of objects containing information about the selected image.
+In this updated sequence diagram, notice there is a new setDelegate method where the writeReviewViewController object stores a reference to itself in the imagePicker object's delegate property.
+At the bottom of the diagram, a new method call has been added.
+This method call is sent from the imagePicker object to the writeReviewViewController object after the user selects an image.
+A media argument is sent in this method call that contains a collection of objects containing information about the selected image.

 Testing the Delegate Code